When it comes to LinkedIn automation tools, choosing between Linked Helper and Expandi is a big decision.

 Linked Helper allows you to search for emails from people at the 2nd and 3rd degree of connection, even if their email isn’t mentioned in their profile.
 In contrast, Expandi only provides publicly available emails.
 Even though Expandi syncs with your email service internally, it may not be sufficient for outreach campaigns.

 Linked Helper can find emails that aren’t listed in the profile.
-By performing 150 actions per day on profiles, you can potentially discover over 4,500 emails per month using the Email Finder feature.

 Regarding the costs, every time you purchase a license, you are awarded credits.
 The Standard plan includes 620 credits, while the Pro plan includes 3,100 credits.
 These credits are used up when you find emails associated with a single profile (deducting one credit per profile).
 For more detailed information, please refer to this link: